Tadeas-Jun/Palettey/README.md

  - `mlm_flag`

 ## Contact
-If you have any questions about Palettey, if you need an PHP / Discord developer, or if you just want to chat for a while, please feel free to reach out to Tadeas using his email contact@tadeasjun.com, or on Discord - **Tadeas Salvatore Jun#9537**.
+If you have any questions about Palettey, if you need an PHP / Discord developer, or if you just want to chat for a while, please feel free to reach out to Tadeas using his email contact@tadeasjun.com, or on Discord - **@tadeasjun**.